razorpay/blade/rfcs/0001-tokens-naming-convention.md

 - A structured system which makes accessing our tokens predictable.

 # Detailed Design
-Tokens are the core foundation of our design system since tokens are something
+Tokens are the core foundation of our design system since tokens are something that dictates our design decisions.

-We'll discuss about the proposes structure in this section but before that let's look at some example and their issues in the current system:
+We'll discuss about the proposed structure in this section but before that let's look at some example and their issues in the current system:
-1. If I have to refer what's in their a `theme` object I've to manually lookup the structure of the theme file and then identify that color is at the first level so I can access `theme.color.primary.800`
+1. If I have to refer stored in a `theme` object I've to manually lookup the structure of the theme file and then identify that color is at the first level so I can access `theme.color.primary.800`
 2. If I have to add `fontFamily` as a token in the theme I don't know what structure shall I follow? `theme.fontFamily.name` or `theme.font.family.name` or `theme.typography.fontFamily`.
 All of them look correct at a first glance but the decision making becomes difficult.
-3. I've a Button component and I want to set the text color of a button when it's in hovered state.
+3. I've a Button component and I want to set the text color of a Button when it's in hovered state.
 Now I don't know whether `Button.color.text.hover` is the right way or `Button.hover.color.text` is the right way.

 It's quite evident that we need a system that's flexible and also specific.